-The learning format has been designed and is being implemented in accordance with the guidelines provided by the University of Toronto School of Graduate Studies (SGS) and the Ontario Council of Graduate Studies (OCGS).
-In so doing this degree is conjointly awarded by TST and the University of Toronto.
+The learning format has been designed and is being implemented in accordance with the guidelines provided by the University of Toronto School of Graduate Studies (SGS) and the Ontario Council on Graduate Studies (OCGS).
+In so doing, this degree is conjointly awarded by the TST and the University of Toronto.

-Prior to each core course, students will find online outlines and study materials to support the learning experience.
+Prior to each core course, students will find online outlines and study materials to enhance the learning experience.
 The course readings are assigned and assignments will be completed after coming to campus.
-This will be supported by conversations between the group, the course instructor, and the program director.
+This will be supported by conversations between the Collaborative Learning Group, the course instructor, and the DMin Director.
 In this way, the learning cohort continues even at a distance.

-Each core course within the program will be tailored to allow the student to examine more closely their area of interest and research.
+Each core course within the program will be tailored to allow the student to examine more closely their area of study.
 In most cases, this will be done by focusing the assignments for the course in the student's area of research interest.
 Elective courses may be taken in one of three ways.
-Advance degree courses may be taken at TST or reading and research courses may be designed in cooperation with TST faculty.
-Additionally courses may be taken at other recognized universities or seminaries, with the approval of the Academic Committee of the Centre for the Study of Ministry.
-All courses must be approved by TST through the Director of the Doctor of Ministry Program and the student's Individual Learning Plan Committee.
+Graduate degree courses may be taken on campus at one of TST's member colleges, or through reading and research courses that are designed in cooperation with TST faculty who have Graduate-level teaching status.
+Additionally, courses may be taken at other recognized universities or seminaries with the approval of the Academic Committee of the Centre for the Study of Ministry.
+All elective courses must be approved by the Director of the DMin program and the student's Individual Learning Plan Committee.

 You will find a study sequence for the program here.